 Practice Tip #2: Do It Like You Will Do It

 If you are practicing with the intention of eventually performing on stage, you want to look at a couple of things to help you get ready for that.
 Many students who go out for their first jam realize that practicing sitting down in their comfortable chair is completely different than standing up on a stage.
-Spending some of your time practicing standing up is really important as both your right and left hands fall on a different place on the guitar in this position.
+Spending some of your time practicing standing up is really important as both your right and left hands fall on a different place on the

 The other thing that will usually be different is your volume.
 Most of us practice at a lower volume than we play on stage.
 So it would be good to allow yourself to practice at a loud volume some of the time.
 This is especially true if you are practicing songs that you will be playing live, then by all means try to get your amp set up as close as you can to how it will be on stage.
 Breaks in songs, or dynamic parts can be completely different to deal with at a loud volume, so practice it like you will perform it.

 This happens each time you pick up your

 This is any time you pick up your instrument for “work”, or because you have to.
 (You may not actually be making a “profit”, but you are doing something that is not exclusively for your own enjoyment or advancement.)
 Maybe it is doing a gig at the local pub, or playing Sunday morning at church, or recording a solo in your brother in-laws home studio for his demo.
 Like “Play” – you can get better in this area.
 For example if you are playing in a band that is doing 6 nights a week in a club -that is a lot of playing and certain aspects of your playing will benefit from that.
 However, most “Profit” playing opportunities don’t require you to push your playing to the edge or try new things.
 In fact, it is usually just the opposite – play the part – play it safe – play it right.